leonardo-toffalini/viscous/report/moving_densities.typ

 containing the sources at each grid cell.

 == Diffusion
-The diffusion step boils down to solving the simple Poisson equation
+The diffusion step boils down to solving the following simple equation
 $
   (partial rho)/(partial t) = kappa Delta rho.
 $